d3b4g/leonids/_posts/exchange0-day.md

 ##### Vulnerability detail

-- **CVE-2021-26855:** Server-side request forgery (SSRF) vulnerability in Exchange which allowed the attacker to send arbitrary HTTP requests & authenticate as the Exchange server.
+- **CVE-2021-26855:** Server-side request forgery vulnerability in Exchange which allowed the attacker to send arbitrary HTTP requests & authenticate as the Exchange server.
 - **CVE-2021-26857:** Insecure deserialization vulnerability in the Unified Messaging service.
 - **CVE-2021-27065:** Post-authentication arbitrary file write vulnerability in Exchange.
 - **CVE-2021-26858:** Post-authentication arbitrary file write vulnerability in Exchange.
 Could use this vulnerability to write a file to any path on the server.

 #### Mapping exposed Exchange Servers in MV IP space:

 Quick internet-wide scan of MV IP space shows few exchange servers exposed to the internet in the Maldives.
 Threat actors are performing mass-scans for the internet in search of vulnerable exchange servers.
 The number of exposed exchange servers in MV is very low compared to other parts of the world.

 ![source-01](/img/enu16111111.PNG){: .align-left}